Tuesday, October 12, 2010

 9. Community Resources are Everywhere

-If you are lucky enough to live in a good-sized city or metropolitan area where museums and other venues offer kid-friendly activities you will have no trouble finding lots of fun places to go where your child can play.
+If you are lucky enough to live in a good-sized town, city or metropolitan area where museums and other venues offer kid-friendly activities you will have no trouble finding lots of fun places to go where your child can play.
 You might even buy an annual membership in one of these places so you can visit often without having to pay admission each time.
 Conversely, if you live in a smaller community you might be within driving distance of a city that offers a great zoo or dedicated children's museum.
-Even better, there might be fun events for kids that you can take advantage of that are offered by your public library or even small town local merchants.
+Even better, there might be fun scheduled events for kids that you can take advantage of which are offered by your public library or even small town local merchants who have set up play areas in their stores so parents can shop.

 10. Good Deeds for Less Fortunate Kids That Your Child Can Do

 Help your child do something nice for a little one that is less fortunate than he/she is.
 This is a lot easier to do than you might think.
-When your child has out grown their toys simply gather these up and take them and your child to donate them to a children's shelter or thrift store that helps the needy such as Salvation Army or Goodwill.
+When your child has out grown their toys simply gather these up and take them and your child to donate them to a children's shelter or thrift store, which creates jobs as well as provides an affordable place to shop, such as Salvation Army or Goodwill.

 This last revelation may be #10 on this list but actually it is the most important way you can incorporate fun and play into not only your child's life but also to another child in need.
 This definitely bears repeating because your children are looking to you as a role model.
-If they see you being kind to others, they will learn to be helpful as well.
-Not only that, but there will be a whole lot less kids who grow up without having any fun.
+If they see you being kind to others, and giving back to your community, they will learn to be helpful as well.
+Not only that, but there will be a whole lot less kids who grow up without having fun things to play with.

-If there was just one thing you could share with other parents about making every day-to-day life more fun for a child, what would you tell them?
-Please leave a comment below and share your thoughts.
+How about you?
+If there was just one thing you could share with other parents about making everyday life more fun for kids, what would you tell them?

 FTC Disclosure: I wrote this blog post while participating in the TwitterMoms and The Hub blogging program, and was compensated for my work.
-For more information on how you can participate, click here.
 See complete FTC Disclosure information that appears at the bottom of MommyBlogExpert's main page and at the bottom of every individual post on this blog, including this one.